 As with most cancers, the sooner colorectal cancer is diagnosed, the more likely that treatment will be effective.
 With a colonoscopy or similar screening, patients can have cancerous tumors detected early and removed, as well as polyps that have the potential to turn into cancer.
 Polyps are small tissue growths commonly found arising from inner lining of the colon.

-Colorectal cancer treatment varies among patients based on tumor type and location, as well as on a patient’s overall health and lifestyle.
-Typically, we recommend a combination of surgery (usually a minimally invasive procedure), chemotherapy, and radiation depening of each individual case.
+Colorectal cancer treatment options vary among patients based on tumor type and location, as well as on a patient’s overall health and lifestyle.
+Typically, we recommend a combination of surgery (usually a minimally invasive procedure), chemotherapy, and radiation depending on each individual case.

 Boseman's premature death is tragic, and one we hope will become increasingly less common over the next five to 10 years.
 It is important to be aware of potential risks factors and symptoms to detect colon cancer at an early stage.

 Please see a doctor at the first sign of symptoms – preferably sooner if you have a family history of the disease.
 Acting quickly can potentially save your life.

 Meet Dr. Polanco